ymankh/conne-tion-string-documantation/Connection String Encryption.md

 ## Step 2: Store the Encrypted Connection String in IIS ASP.NET Core Environment Variables

-I'll create a Markdown file with steps to add environment variables in IIS using ASP.NET Core configurations, including placeholders for images.
+Add environment variables in IIS using ASP.NET Core configurations.

 # Configuring Environment Variables for Connection Strings in ASP.NET Core with IIS